insect-biome-atlas/paper-data/data/figshare/CO1_ASV_data/version3/README.txt

 #### Spike-ins metadata files

 We provide three files with information about spike-ins used when processing samples in the lab: biological_spikes_taxonomy_SE.tsv and biological_spikes_taxonomy_MG.tsv contain taxonomic information on biological spike ins while the file synthetic_spikes_info.tsv has information on synthetic spike ins.
-See README.txt for more information.

 Columns in the files biological_spikes_taxonomy_[SE|MG].tsv are as follows: